How to excel at your Interview

 Candidate - a lot

 Direct and short answers are not your friends in an interview.
 Questions like these are meant to stimulate discussion.
-You can touch a lot of subject just by talking about your involvement in online communities.
+You can touch on a lot of subjects just by talking about your involvement in online communities.
 If I was asked the same question today, my answer will probably be a little longer:

 Interviewer - Do you participate in online communities?

 Me - Yes, I am mostly active on stackoverflow.
 In fact, the first time I used it to ask a question, I ended up deleting it because I figured it out before I even finished writing it.
 I provided my user profile on my resume by the way.
-If you notice, I have a lot more answers then questions.
+If you notice, I have a lot more answers than questions.
 That is because I found that writing your question helps you understand the problem better and the solution naturally follows.
 I only post them if I feel the community can benefit from them.
-I would say, what I learned most from stackoverflow other then programming, is writing. [...]
+I would say, what I learned most from stackoverflow other than programming, is writing. [...]

 If you are unfortunate enough to have to answer a linked list question might as well prepare for it.
 Read about it first to refresh your memory, then try to find the places where you implemented it in real life.
-Giving a little story is much more interesting then giving the a direct answer.
+Giving a little story is much more interesting then giving a direct answer.

-For example, the one time I worked with linked list was when I was trying to create a little game in C++.
+For example, the one time I worked with a linked list was when I was trying to create a little game in C++.
 I used a state stack engine and I first started with an array to store the states.
 But then I had a problem because I could only get a set number of states.
 I didn't want to set my array to a constant size, what if I needed to stack more states?
-So I used a linked list to allow me to add as much states as I want.
+So I used a linked list to allow me to add as many states as I want.

 With this story, I am letting the interviewer know that I developed a small game.
-Games come with their own challenges and are much more interesting to discuss then linked lists.
+Games come with their own challenges and are much more interesting to discuss than linked lists.
 We end up talking about pointers, singletons, and other things in their natural setting instead of theories.

 A lot of jobs require you to be familiar with a particular framework.
-Let's say the jobs requires you to be familiar with Angularjs.
+Let's say the job requires you to be familiar with Angularjs.
 You can try to learn as much as you can before the interview but that won't cut it.
 It takes time to really understand the framework.
 On top of that there are too many JavaScript frameworks, chances are you will not be familiar with the one for the job.
 I agree with trying to learn from tutorials, but the most important thing you need to know is what problem they solve.

 It's much easier to talk about a subject when you know what it is used for.
-If you are experienced with JavaScript, it's only a matter of time before you familiarize yourself with any angular, jquery, backbone, or even threejs.
+If you are experienced with JavaScript, it's only a matter of time before you familiarize yourself with angular, jquery, backbone, or even threejs.
 The same goes for any language and its frameworks.

 "How many golf balls can you fit in a school bus?"
 Do not prepare for this question.
-There is no a right or wrong answer, it is designed to evaluate your problem solving skills.
+There is no right or wrong answer, it is designed to evaluate your problem solving skills.
 You were probably asked this question or heard of it before.
 I think this question and the like are useless, although they sound reasonable in theory, the main reason they are asked is because the interviewer wanted to have an even number of questions, or thought it was fun.

 How many pirates are there in the Caribbean?